GfSE/SAF-Specification/stereotypes.md

 ### Documentation

 The SAF Operational Performer Diagram  is a block definition diagram (BDD) depicting Operational Performer) and their relations in terms of decomposition or generalization at a level of detail required for the understanding and analysis.
-Note: Identified Stakeholders are related to Operational Performer(s) if appropriate. realizes Viewpoint [Operational Performer Viewpoint](viewpoints/Operational-Performer-Viewpoint.md)
+Note: Identified Stakeholders are related to Operational Performers if appropriate. realizes Viewpoint [Operational Performer Viewpoint](viewpoints/Operational-Performer-Viewpoint.md)
 ## SAF_SOV02c_View
 ### Documentation